rachel1davey/movie_tracker_django/README.md

 ## AI Usage
 AI assisted in generating user stories and a bit of debugging.
-_AI generated code is very minimal / if any at all
+_AI generated code is very minimal / if any at all_ Cursor Agent used for Heroku deployment issues
 _
 ## Credits
 - TMDb API for movie data